hasan1239/Accordion/README.md

 - I am only familiar with JSON so having to dynamically populate the accordion was new to me.
 I finally learned how to do it which was quite fun!

 # Separate files
 I thought that using separate files would be a much better route to take.
-Adding all of HTML, JS script and CSS script into one file would be completely
+Adding all of HTML, JS script and CSS script into one file would be annoying if someone new was to look over the code and understand it.

 # W3C Markup Validation Service
 I ran the HTML code through the service and found no errors or warnings.